dipendra-mule/microservice-with-grpc/README.md

 # Microservice with gRPC

-A boilerplate Go project demonstrating a simple microservice architecture using gRPC for communication.
+A Go project demonstrating a simple microservice architecture using gRPC for communication.
 This repository is ideal for learning or as a starting point for new Go gRPC-based backends.

 ## Features